How Much Does an Engagement Ring Cost?

 For example, engagement ring prices in New York City may be much higher than engagement ring prices in other parts of the United States.
 This is because New York City has a higher cost of living, and therefore jewelers may price their items accordingly.

-But, there may be a caveat here; large cities with diamond districts and many shopping options may also have deals to offer.
 Beware of promises of “wholesale prices,” however, as these merchants may not be trustworthy.
 We recommend doing your homework, working with a reputable jeweler who plans to be in business for the long haul, and questioning anything that sounds too good to be true.
+Check out Erika's tips for engagement ring shopping online.

 The beauty of shopping online versus in-person means that outside of tax, the cost of goods can be the same regardless of where you live.
 You can shop engagement rings from anywhere and still receive the same level of engagement ring value.